Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

   With this line present, `slaacd` autoconfigures a GUA when RAs are received.

 - `inet6 alias fd00:AAAA:BBBB:CCCC::1/64`:
-  Assigns a stable Unique Local Address (ULA) to the interface.
+  Assigns a stable Unique Local Address (ULA) to the LAN interface.
 For use with internal-only services (like unbound or NTP), providing consistent local IPv6 reachability even if the delegated GUA prefix changes or is unavailable.

 This simple setup ensures:
 - Dual-stack (IPv4 + IPv6) support on the LAN